AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 The following image shows the advantages of doing so:

-* in the first example the Title and Description are combined
+* in the first example the `Title` and `Description` are combined
 * while in the second example they are formatted separately: this has been done by including the JSON request in the prompt.

 ![Generate Variations - prompt with Title and Description formatted separately](assets/generate-variations-prompt-formatted.png)

 ## Save Prompt {#save-prompt}

-After editing or creating prompts you may want to save them for future use; for either your IMS organization or yourself alone.
+After editing or creating prompts, you may want to save them for future use; for either your IMS organization or yourself alone.
 The saved prompt will appear as a **Prompt Template** card.

 When you have edited the prompt, the **Save** option is available at the bottom of the Inputs section, to the left of **Generate**.